 Unfortunately, it’s often the families of those affected that have to decide on how their loved one is best cared for, once it becomes apparent they can no longer make decisions for themselves.

 In many instances, the person affected has financial matters that need to be managed in the future.
 This may be a business or an estate.
-For many it may be the matter of provisioning for healthcare or social care through the later stages of the condition.
+For many, it may be a matter of provisioning for healthcare or social care through the later stages of the condition.

 In some instances the person affected may not realise they are not acting in their own best interest, and those closest to them need to take the matter to the courts to ensure their liberties and rights are respected.
 Family matters, especially where financial issues are concerned may complicate affairs too.

 It may also be the case where you have been diagnosed with a worsening mental health issue but have the opportunity to plan for the time when you may not be able to make decisions for yourself.

 We understand how difficult it is for you to come to terms with your illness as we regularly work with people who have experienced life-changing injuries and it can be hard to look positively to the future.

 Our experienced team will support you through the process of reviewing what legal remedies are in place and deciding how best to implement them to ensure that you have the best possible arrangements in place.

 These discussions will include:

 These are the main legal institutions or documents you should consider and we will take each one and fully explain what it is and how it could be applied in your situation.
 Once you have all the facts you can decide how to move forward.